MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * **Wake Word** - When Misty recognizes the "Hey, Misty!" key phrase, she plays the system audio file `s_SystemWakeWord.wav`

 **LED Notifications**
+* **Recording Audio** - While Misty is recording audio or listening for the "Hey, Misty!" key phrase, her chest LED blinks blue.
 * **Charging** - While Misty is powered on and charging, her chest LED pulses orange.
 When her battery is fully charged and she is on/connected to her charger, the LED turns solid orange.
 * **Face Training** - When you are training Misty on a new face, her chest LED displays the following notifications:
   * When the face detection phase of the training process is complete, the LED turns green.